-The World Bank Group’s International Corruption Hunters Alliance (ICHA) hosts a biennial meeting that brings together the people who are working on the front lines to stop corruption in their countries—anti-corruption agency heads and directors of public prosecution or investigations.
-The fourth ICHA meeting, cohosted by the World Bank Group and the Ministry of Foreign Affairs of Denmark, will be held October 25-26, 2018 in Copenhagen, Denmark.
+The World Bank’s International Corruption Hunters Alliance (ICHA) hosts a biennial meeting that brings together the people who are working on the front lines to stop corruption in their countries—anti-corruption agency heads and directors of public prosecution or investigations.
+The fourth ICHA meeting, co-hosted by the World Bank and the Ministry of Foreign Affairs of Denmark, was held October 25-26, 2018 in Copenhagen, Denmark.

 Most importantly, ICHA strives to bridge the gap between dialogue and action, and to showcase knowledge from all corners of the world.
 Plenary sessions and high-level dialogue are augmented by 20-30 working sessions which cover topics such as risks in supply chains; integrity compliance programs; forensic audit techniques; the link between tax evasion and corruption; asset tracing and recovery; whistleblower mechanisms; and the role of the private sector in combating corruption.
 Experts in related fields such as investigative journalism and big data provide participants with a broadened perspective about other tools that can be successful in combatting corruption.